 Last week while I was enjoying a relaxing weekend, I noticed that one network was having a marathon of one of my favorite old TV shows.
 So I sat back and enjoyed several original episodes of Columbo back-to-back.

-I’ve always enjoyed watching Columbo from an entertainment viewpoint, but I’ve also found it instructional from a selling perspective.
+I’ve always enjoyed watching the show from an entertainment viewpoint, but I’ve also found it instructional from a selling perspective.
 When I conduct sales training, I often use Columbo as a role model for his approach in handling people and process.

 I hadn’t thought about Columbo in a while but since watching part of the marathon that day, I find myself referring to him again when talking with people about sales.
 So today I thought I’d share the five lessons we should all learn from the master detective.